willowisp01/tp/docs/DeveloperGuide.md

 #### Implementation

-The group feature is a modification of the original "tag" feature, where each person can have multiple tags with various sorts of information.
+The group feature is a modification of the original "tag" feature, where each `Person` can have multiple tags with various sorts of information.
 We have adapted the tags for the express purpose of putting students into groups.

 The command, like all others, implements `execute`.
 If possible, all students will be put into the specified group.